-Policy TCE1 - Town Centre Expansion
+Policy TCE1 - Town Centre Expansion TCE01.3: To ensure that town centre expansion sites are

-TCE01.3: To ensure that town centre expansion sites are supported by direct walking and cycle links to the Main Street.
+ICE01.3: To ensure that town centre expansion sites are supported by direct walking and cycle links to the Main Street.

 8. MOVEMENT & TRANSPORT

 Policy MT1 - Pedestrian and Cycle Movement MT01.2: To facilitate and encourage cycle as a more convenient and safe method of transport through the development of new or improved cycle facilities in Celbridge....